lzim/teampsd/resources/training_guides/github/issues_and_trackers_management.md

 Make sure to check off items as they get completed.
 No box should be left unchecked when the card is closed.

+**Cards using this template will go be placed in one of the 5 columns of the document tracker (mtl.how/documents).
+Document cards do not flow through the tracker.
+Rather they stay in their respective columns of the tracker at all times.
+They are opened or closed as changes made in the issue_tracker and feature_tracker create documentation dependencies.**

 c) [Manuscripts](https://github.com/lzim/teampsd/blob/master/issue_templates/mansucript_tracker/README.md)
 This template is used when a new card needs to be created for a new manuscript.
 The naming convention for the card is "abbreviated-grant-name_abbreviated-paper-name_abbreviated-journal-name".
 For example, "r21_mm_gmb" would mean the paper is related to the R21 grant (r21), focused on the Medication Management module (mm), and will be submitted to the Journal of the American Medical Association (jama).
 Once the OSF project is created for this manuscript, the link to the project is added in the title as well.

 If this template needs to be used, go to "Step 1" to create a new issue, delete the template contents in the issue and copy + paste the manuscript template instead.

 You will notice that the sections of the issue match the columns of the manuscript_tracker.
 The card should not advance to the next column unless all of the boxes for that column are checked off.

+**Cards using this template will go through the manuscript_tracker (mtl.how/manuscripts) as the manuscript progresses to getting done.**

 ## Training Record:
 #### Practice